JesperLundberg/raspberrynetworkmonitor-slim/README.md

 (Replace `localhost` if hosted elsewhere.)

-## Data persistence
+## Persistence

-The only persistent file is:
+The live SQLite database is kept in RAM for speed and reduced wear.
+An hourly backup is written to:

 ```
 data/netmon.db
 ```

+On startup, if a backup exists, it is restored automatically.

-You can delete it to reset all history:
+To reset history:

 ```bash
 docker compose down